 To activate source transitions, right-click on a source and go to the Effects tab:

 In the Effects tab, you can apply a variety of transition effects and also control the speed of those transitions.
 To activate the transition, simply select it from the list.

 To deactivate the transition, set it to None.

 You can add a time delay on what you're currently streaming and what is being displayed publicly to your viewers by enabling stream delay.

 This is usually used to avoid stream-sniping or ghosting when streaming games, so opponents couldn't get an unfair advantage over you by viewing your stream.

 You can learn more about this feature here.

 Hotkeys are an often overlooked feature of XSplit Broadcaster.
-They allow you expand your control set beyond mouse clicks.
-You can set Hotkeys by going on Tools > Settings then clicking on Hotkeys tab.
+They allow you to expand your control set beyond mouse clicks.
+You can set Hotkeys by going on Tools > Settings then clicking on the Hotkeys tab.
 You can learn more about it here.